 Electronic Stability Control has been standard equipment on all cars since the 2012 model year, which helps prevent accidents by applying the brakes individually at each wheel in the amount it takes to keep the vehicle from sliding out of control without the driver knowing it’s happening, preventing roll-over accidents and other spin outs.
 The U.S. Department of Transportation estimates 1500-2500 lives will be saved once all vehicles have this technology.

 Autonomous Emergency Braking is on many cars today and will become standard by 2022 on most vehicles.
 It helps prevent accidents by automatically applying the brakes sooner and harder than the driver normally would in order to prevent or mitigate a rear-end collision.
 The Insurance Institute for Highway Safety reports a 50 percent reduction in these types of crashes when equipped.
-The radar and camera can determine the closing distance and speed between two objects and either alerts the driver or automatically brakes, if needed.
-This includes sensing pedestrians, bikers or designated animals, in addition to vehicles where a collision is imminent.
+The radar and camera can determine the closing distance and speed between two objects and either alert the driver or automatically brake, if needed.
+This includes sensing pedestrians, bikers, or designated animals, in addition to vehicles where a collision is imminent.

 Additional safety tech

 Many other technologies are helpful, such as Blind Spot Detection where the driver is alerted to objects alongside of the vehicle not seen by mirrors or other means.
 While backing up, Cross Traffic Alert tells the driver that there is an oncoming vehicle from the side that may collide with you and, if equipped, will automatically brake your car to prevent the collision.
-Rear Back Over allows the driver to see behind them by use of a camera and will use other sensors to beep when objects are getting too close and, if equipped, will automatically brake to prevent running over children or objects.
+Rear Back Over allows the driver to see behind themselves by use of a camera and will use other sensors to beep when objects are getting too close and, if equipped, will automatically brake to prevent running over children or objects.
 Adaptive Headlights allow the headlights to track the curvature of the road while going around the curve, which gives much better visibility to road hazards and people in the darkness ahead of you.

 We are excited about the new standard and optional safety equipment that can help keep you and your family safe, both inside and outside of the vehicle.
 Make sure you ask your car dealer about these safety technologies the next time you are getting a new vehicle.